accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/3.3/index.md

 ---
-title: In each web page, are the colors used in the [interface components](#interface-component) or graphic elements carrying information sufficiently contrasted (except in special cases)?
+title: On each web page, are the colors used in the [interface components](#interface-component) or graphic elements carrying information sufficiently contrasted (except in particular cases)?
 ---